dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/request-decompression.md

 By [David Acker](https://github.com/david-acker)

+Request decompression middleware:

-The request decompression middleware enables API endpoints to start accepting requests with compressed content, without requiring developers to manually handle compressed requests, by using the `Content-Encoding` HTTP header to automatically identify and decompress requests which contain compressed content.
+* Enables API endpoints to start accepting requests with compressed content.
+* Uses the [`Content-Encoding`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Encoding) HTTP header to automatically identify and decompress requests which contain compressed content.
+* Eliminates the need to write code to handle compressed requests.

-When the `Content-Encoding` header value on a request matches one of the available decompression providers, the middleware will use the matching provider to wrap the <xref:Microsoft.AspNetCore.Http.HttpRequest.Body?displayProperty=nameWithType> in an appropriate decompression stream and remove the `Content-Encoding` header (indicating that the request body is no longer compressed).
-For requests with uncompressed content, which specify no `Content-Encoding` header, the middleware will simply pass the requests on unchanged.
+When the `Content-Encoding` header value on a request matches one of the available decompression providers:

-> [!NOTE]
+* The middleware uses the matching provider to wrap the <xref:Microsoft.AspNetCore.Http.HttpRequest.Body?displayProperty=nameWithType> in an appropriate decompression stream.
+* Remove the `Content-Encoding` header, indicating that the request body is no longer compressed.

+Requests with uncompressed content which don't include a `Content-Encoding` header are ignored by the middleware.

+Decompression:

-> * Decompression occurs when the body of the request is being read (e.g. at the endpoint, during model binding).
+* Occurs when the body of the request is being read.
+That is, decompression occurs at the endpoint on model binding.
 The request body is not decompressed eagerly.
-> * If the compressed data is invalid for the specified `Content-Encoding`, an exception will be thrown when attempting to read the decompressed request body.
+* When attempting to read the decompressed request body, if the compressed data is invalid for the specified `Content-Encoding`, an exception is thrown.

-In the event that the middleware encounters a request with compressed content but will not be able to decompress the request, such as the request having an unsupported `Content-Encoding` header value or multiple `Content-Encoding` header values, the middleware will pass the request on changed.
+If the middleware encounters a request with compressed content but is unable to decompress it, the request is passed to the next delegate in the pipeline.
+For example, a request with an unsupported `Content-Encoding` header value or multiple `Content-Encoding` header values, is passed to the next delegate in the pipeline.

 ## Configuration

-The following code shows how to enable request decompression for the default `Content-Encoding` types:
+The following code shows how to enable request decompression for the [default](#default) `Content-Encoding` types:

 [!code-csharp[](samples/request-decompression/7.x/Program.cs?name=snippet_WithDefaultProviders&highlight=3,7)]

 ## Decompression Providers

+<a name="default"></a>

 ### Default Providers